At heart of stone, when cut, light's an intrinsic quality, they say (11)

 'of' becomes 'o''.

-'stone when cut light's an' becomes 'pal' (I can't justify this - if you can you should believe this answer much more).
+'stone when cut light's an' becomes 'pal' (I am not sure about this - if you are sure you should believe this answer much more).

 'intrinsic quality' becomes 'essence' (I've seen this before).